 Williamstown has many amenities: natural beauty, cultural institutions, good schools, and well-run town government.
 Towns with these advantages tend to have higher housing costs than towns that lack them.
 There is, however, another factor at work: land use.
 We must face the fact that the decisions we make about land use impact housing costs.

 The town of Williamstown is approximately 47 square miles: 30,000 acres.
 Currently, 89 percent of our land is forest, wetlands, cropland, pasture or in conservation.
 That leaves 11 percent available for residential, commercial and municipal use.
 It is undeniable that the limited amount of land available for residential use drives up housing costs.

 We look forward to working together with all residents of Williamstown to address our housing needs.
 Working in good faith, we must consider solutions that work for the benefit of all.
-Positions that preclude compromise benefit no one.
-Together we must decide how best to use our resources for the future of Williamstown.
-BILAL ANSARI

 The writers constitute the full membership of the Williamstown Affordable Housing Committee.
 Catherine Yamamoto chairs the committee.